AbderrahmanLoukil/Security_project-esp-32-/README.md

 # ESP32 DHT22 Sensor with ASCON Encryption
+By Abderrahman Loukil and Mohamed Abdelhak Ben Youssef

 ESP32 reads temperature & humidity from a DHT22 sensor, encrypts it using **ASCON-128 AEAD**, and sends it via Wi-Fi to a Node.js server.
 The server decrypts and displays the readings, demonstrating lightweight end-to-end encryption for IoT sensor data.